AlirezaSamar/emailhunter-clone/docs/index.rst

 ------
 Usage
 ------
 Start the search with a keyword.
-We use "iphone developers" as an example.
+I use “vox.com” as an example.

 .. code-block:: bash

-	$ ./email_crawler.py "iphone developers"
+	$ ./email_crawler.py “vox.com”

 The search and crawling process will take quite a while, as it retrieve up to 500 search results (from Google), and crawl up to 2 level deep.
 It shold crawl around 10,000 webpages :)